kubevirt/user-guide/docs/operations/containerized_data_importer.md

 ## Connect to VirtualMachineInstance console

-Use `virtctl` to connect to the newly create `VirtualMachinInstance`.
+Use `virtctl` to connect to the newly create `VirtualMachineInstance`.

     virtctl console cirros-vm